Quick ways to fix NET::ERR_CERT_AUTHORITY_INVALID error on Google Chrome.

 Next, never visit such websites, because such SSL errors depict that SSL is not functioning correctly, which means there is no encryption.
 That’s dangerous because it is a direct entry for hackers who are already accessing the site and its data.

 There may be a few more reasons for NET::ERR_CERT_AUTHORITY_INVALID error to appear.
-Let’s check them out for error resolve.
+Let’s check them out for error resolution.

 #1.
 Check the date and time: